The Rawley Conference is a forum for graduate students across disciplines to present their work and receive valuable feedback from faculty.

 Within the email, please state first and last name, along with your current institution, a brief bio, and any technological needs you may require (laptop, adapter, projector, etc.).

 Submissions: December 15, 2019.
 (Final decisions on submissions will be made on January 15, 2020.)

 Papers: To be considered for the prize*, the final paper must be emailed to the conference organizers by February 15, 2020.

 *A distinguished paper prize is awarded annually.
 The winner of the distinguished paper prize will be announced at the end of the conference day on Saturday, March 14, 2020.

 About the Conference

 Professor Emeritus James A. Rawley was a member of the University's History Department from 1964 until 2005.
 Specializing in the Civil War era and American race relations, Professor Rawley authored numerous books, including Race and Politics: Bleeding Kansas and the Coming of the Civil War and The Transatlantic Slave Trade: A History.
 He was a member of many professional organizations ranging from the Nebraska State Historical Society to the Organization of American Historians, which awards its annual Rawley Prize for distinguished scholarship in the field of American race relations.
-The Annual James A. Rawley Graduate Conference in the Humanities serves both as a way to honor Dr. Rawley, as well as encourage future scholarship in a variety of disciplines.
+The Annual James A. Rawley Graduate Conference in the Humanities serves both as a way to honor Dr. Rawley and to encourage future scholarship in a variety of disciplines across universities.